chati757/python-learning-space/git_manual.md

 -t = type

     run on git-bash.cmd type > ssh-keygen -t rsa -b 4096 -C <comment>

+    and setting path output if skip [enter] it will be set default at [c:/Users/[username]/.ssh/id_rsa]

+    then go to .ssh file > create file name > config > typing follow this below

+    Host github.com
+    HostName github.com
+    User git
+    IdentityFile ~/.ssh/github_rsa

+    > save > add public key in to github > copy content at file id_rsa.pub and put to ssh setting in github

 In [home directory]/.ssh have to be 2 files github_rsa and github_rsa.pub
 then create new textfile name is [config] for ssh and type follow..